-When a hearing officer questions whether or not to recuse self[A10]-disqualifyhimself or herself, it is preferable to choose recusaldisqualification.
-If grounds for finding bias truly exist, then recusal disqualification is preferable to risking a later reversal and jeopardizing the validity of the entire proceeding.
-A hearing officer's unreasonable failure to recuse himself or herselfself-disqualify may lead to permanent removal from the list of hearing officers maintained by the Executive Secretary of the Supreme Court of Virginia.
+When a hearing officer questions whether or not to recuse himself or herself, it is preferable to choose recusal.
+If grounds for finding bias truly exist, then recusal is preferable to risking a later reversal and jeopardizing the validity of the entire proceeding.
+A hearing officer's unreasonable failure to recuse himself or herself may lead to permanent removal from the list of hearing officers maintained by the Executive Secretary of the Supreme Court of Virginia.
 Requests to remove a hearing officer from a case should be made before the hearing.

 For additional guidance on bias and recusal, see Morell E. Mullins, Manual for Administrative Law Judges, 23 J. Nat'l Ass'n Admin.
-L. Judges (2004), pp. 124-125, available at http://digitalcommons.pepperdine.edu/naali/vol23/iss3/1.
+L. Judges (2004), pp. 124-125, available at http://digitalcommons.pepperdine.edu/naalj/vol23/iss3/1.